Ankit6098/authentication-nodejs/README.md

     -  Github
 - Display notifications for actions
 - Parallel Jobs for emails
-- Store encrypted password in Database
+- Store encrypted password in the Database
 - Fully Responsive for mobile and desktop devices
 ## Environment Variables